 If you’re ready to experience this sense of autonomy and accomplishment, let’s begin.

-In the simplest terms, making your own e-liquid involves mixing together the three main elements that make up e-juice: base liquid of PG and VG, nicotine, and flavor concentrates.
+In the simplest terms, making your own e-liquid involves mixing together the main elements that make up e-juice: base liquid of PG and VG, nicotine, and flavor concentrates.
 You don’t necessarily need all of these, for instance, if you prefer your e-liquid to be nicotine-free or even unflavored.
-The idea might sound overwhelming, but it’s a lot easier than you might think.
-You don’t need advanced knowledge of chemistry—if you can make a cocktail, you can make your own vape juice.
+This might all seem overwhelming, but it’s not as bad as you might think.
+You don’t need advanced knowledge of chemistry.
+If you can make a cocktail, you can make your own vape juice.

-We recommend mixing by weight as it’s cleaner and more accurate—especially for smaller quantities of e-liquid (like batches under 100 mL).
-Mixing by volume is fine, but it can get messier and will be less accurate than mixing by weight in most cases.
+Note: I recommend mixing by weight as it’s cleaner and more accurate for smaller quantities of e-liquid (like batches under 100 mL).
+Mixing by volume is fine, and many pros prefer doing it that way, but it can get messier than mixing by weight in most cases.

-Regardless of the method you are going to use to make your e-liquid, and your preferences for what you would like to vape in the end, you will need the essential ingredients and supplies.
+Regardless of the method you are going to use to make your e-liquid, and your preferences for what you would like to vape in the end, you will need the essential vape juice ingredients and DIY supplies.
 Here is your checklist:

-Note: The TPD limits nicotine availability in the EU to 10 mL bottles of 20 mg/mL strength.
+Note: The TPD rules limit nicotine availability in the EU to 10 mL bottles of 20 mg/mL strength.
 These nicotine boosters can be purchased one at a time, but shops usually offer them for cheaper in packs of ten or more.